Lower Manhattan is a truly awesome place to discover coffee shops in NYC.

-Lower Manhattan (which is considered anything south of 14th Street) has been a truly awesome place to base myself in NYC.
-I live in the Lower East Side, which has everything I could possibly want: 24-hour bodegas right around the corner, more restaurants and bars than I can count, and coffee shops galore.
+Anything south of 14th Street is considered Lower Manhattan.
+I live in the Lower East Side (LES), which has everything I could possibly want; 24-hour bodegas right around the corner, more restaurants and bars than I can count, and coffee shops galore.

 This semi-gentrified part of NYC is also a hub for freelancers, and those of us who don’t have the funds for a co-working space tend to seek out comfortable coffee shops instead.
 Cafes that feature speedy WiFi and a generous supply of power outlets are usually packed with people who have already claimed a chair and table to spend the best part of their working day.

 After extensive quality testing involving the consumption of a large volume of coffee, here are the results for my 8 favourite coffee shops in Manhattan!

 1. Spreadhouse Cafe

 It’s no surprise that Spreadhouse Cafe comes up as number one in my list.
 The seating choices are far superior to nearby cafes; there are individual working tables, a large communal table, comfortable sofas, and two wicker egg chairs hanging from the ceiling.

 This spacious cafe is also adorned with trendy patterned rugs, exposed pipework, and unfinished wooden shelving with some succulents perched delicately on top.
 My only issue with Spreadhouse is that they recently changed their WiFi system to include only 1 hour of free internet use, so you’ll have to use a portable hotspot if you want to stay all afternoon.

 This Swedish gem is one of the smallest coffee shops on my list, but it still comes in as a favourite as far as bagels, sweet treats, and coffee goes.
 The drool-worthy muffins that sit beside the counter (which include vegan options) are a constant temptation, and the baristas are guaranteed to make you a fantastic latte.